ITOM vs. ITSM: A complete guide to IT operations & service management

 Virima syncs discovery data and service maps with your service management ITSM platforms through detailed CMDB integration.
 This helps you connect business processes, improve service delivery, and support your management system.
 You can choose which discovered assets and updates move to your external CMDB.
 You can do this manually or by using simple rules that match your business objectives.

 As a result, your CMDB stays current without extra effort.
 Your service desk and team members always work with accurate data.
-This improves response time, helps you resolve issues faster, and supports better customer experience.
+This improves response time, helps you resolve issues faster, and supports a better customer experience.
 It also gives you the right performance metrics to inform decisions and maintain the right level of service.

 Virima also includes a built-in ITSM solution based on the ITIL framework.
 You can manage incidents, changes, problems, service requests, configuration, and knowledge in one place.
 This setup supports strong business operations and improves daily workflows.
 It also helps you meet your service level agreement (SLA) goals and manage multiple service level agreements (SLAs) with ease.